Gael-Lopes-Da-Silva/YellowedVSCode/README.md

 </p>

 <p align="center">
-    :exclamation: If you find any weird syntax highlighting, please report it on the <a href="https://github.com/Gael-Lopes-Da-Silva/Yellowed">github</a> or the <a href="https://gitlab.com/Gael-Lopes-Da-Silva/Yellowed">gitlab</a> page.
+    :exclamation: If you find any weird syntax highlighting, please report it <a href="https://github.com/Gael-Lopes-Da-Silva/YellowedVSCode/issues/new/choose">here</a>.
 This would help me a lot since I can't cover all the languages.
 </p>

 ---